 Chicago’s Municipal ID

 This year, SAAPRI has renewed its work in advocating for the Chicago Municipal ID program.
-Through the Health Communities Cook County coalition led by ICIRR and Communities United, SAAPRI has supported the further implementation of the program.
+Through the Health Communities Cook County coalition led by Illinois Coalition for Immigrant and Refugee Rights and Communities United, SAAPRI has supported the further implementation of the program.
 In a letter to the City Council, the coalition outlined the benefits of Municipal ID program to various communities and not just the immigrant community.
 We have also took part in reviewing the regulations in the program to make sure the program meets the community’s concerns over privacy and record keeping.
-Finally, following the DACA recission, we published a joint statement with the other members of the Chicago South Asian Deferred Action Coalition on the need for the passage of a clean DREAM Act as well as for the implementation of a Municipal ID program which would give undocumented individuals and other vulnerable groups access to IDs and essential local services that require an ID.
+Finally, following the DACA recission, we published a joint statement with the other members of the Chicago South Asian Deferred Action Coalition (SADAC) on the need for the passage of a clean DREAM Act as well as for the implementation of a Municipal ID program which would give undocumented individuals and other vulnerable groups access to IDs and essential local services that require an ID.
 We hope to continue this advocacy as the City rolls out its program.

 Report Hate Project